-The 5 year track will recruit 2 positions per year, starting July 1st 2021.
+The 5-year track recruits three positions per year.

 Applicants interested in CAP training should apply specifically to the Integrated Adult and Child Psychiatry Residency Training Program.

 Applicants can also apply to both the Integrated Adult and Child Psychiatry Program as well as to the Adult Psychiatry Residency Training Program, ranking each program separately in the NRMP Rank order list.